 Different people may respond differently to the same level of noise.
 But above certain levels, noise can affect everybody.
 It can lead to hearing loss and mental stress and irritation.
 It can also interfere with daily activities such as doing homework, watching television and talking on the telephone.

 Similar to other major metropolitan cities, noise is an issue in Hong Kong.
-More than one million people (please see the "Spatial Distribution of Traffic Noise Problem in Hong Kong (Graphical version only)" for details) are affected by excess traffic noise alone, making it the biggest noise problem in the SAR.
+About 960,000 people (please see the "Spatial Distribution of Traffic Noise Problem in Hong Kong (Graphical version only)" for details) are affected by excess traffic noise alone, making it the biggest noise problem in the SAR.
 Poor planning in the past and cramped development have resulted in such thorny problems such as highways running just outside people's living rooms.
 The growth in the economy during the 1980s and 90s, which brought more construction and more traffic, has also contributed to the noise problem.
 People are also exposed to different levels of pounding, roaring or shrill noises from construction work, ventilation systems, intruder alarm systems and their neighbours.